Jakob37/SnakemakeAFriendlyIntroduction/README.md

 This workflow will contain most of the core functionalities you need to use Snakemake to automate your own bioinformatics workflows.

 For further help, take a look at the [Snakemake FAQ](https://snakemake.readthedocs.io/en/stable/project_info/faq.html), or search the internet.
-Most likely many other have had the same issue!
+Most likely many others have had the same issue!

 # Step 1: The Snakemake 'rule'